About the Trust

 The Economic Downturn

-The Barn Owl Trust has 12 staff, 7 full-time, 5 part-time; it does not have a fund-raising team.
-The general economic situation over the last few years has seriously affected the Trust.
+The Barn Owl Trust has 11 staff, 5 full-time, 5 part-time; it does not have a fund-raising team.
+The general economic situation over the last few years has affected the Trust.

-Grant giving trusts have less money available and more applications.
-Like most other charities the grant income we receive has dropped.
+Over the years grant giving trusts have less money available and more applications.
+Like most other charities the proportion of our total income that comes from grants has dropped.
 The chart below shows our income and expenditure since 2000 and the difference between the two.

 To ensure we can continue operating at our current level we need to make the Trust less grant and legacy dependant.
 We need to increase our regular support, donations and fund-raising - the Barn Owl Trust needs more FRIENDS